Trinity thump Hull as Lino sets record

 Wakefield: Hampshire, Senior, Arundel, Lyne, Kay, Miller, Lino, Crowther, Tanginoa, Batchelor, Arona, Wood, Battye.

-Interchanges: Fifita, Wood, Green, Aydin
+Interchanges: Fifita, Wood, Green, Aydin.

 Hull FC: Shaul, Vulikijapani, Scott, Tuimavave, Faraimo, Connor, McNamara, Sao, Johnstone, Satae, Ma'u, Savelio, Lane.

-Interchanges: Fash, Bowden, Wynne, Hookem
+Interchanges: Fash, Bowden, Wynne, Hookem.